connext/indra/docs/src/contributor/workflow-protocols.md

 There are 3 important image tag types:
 - Commit tags eg `3dffdc17`, these are built & pushed during the first step of either feature or staging CD.
 Later steps of feature/staging CD will pull & run tests against these images (and deploy them if staging and tests pass).
 These are built using local code (ie local modules aren't pulled from the npm registry).
 - Release tags eg `1.2.3`, these are built & pushed during the first step of master CD and then tested/deployed during later steps.
 These images use code from the npm registry, not local code.
-- `latest` tag is always pushed when pushing either commit or release tagged images, these latest images are only used in CD as a cache to make building go faster so if they're corrupted then everything'll be fine but building will take longer.
+- `latest` tag is always pushed when pushing either commit or semver-tagged images, these latest images are only used in CD as a cache to make building go faster so if they're corrupted then everything'll be fine but building will take longer.
 These images will be overwritten frequently so don't pull them expecting anything specific (if you want specific images, use commit-tagged ones).
 Local images built & run by `make start` will be tagged `latest` so beware: they will be overwritten if you `make pull-latest` (which shouldn't ever be necessary to do during normal dev workflows)
 Under the hood: the helper scripts `ops/push-images` and `ops/pull-image` are used by `make` commands, they:
 - Both accept one arg: the version to push or pull eg `3dffdc17` or `1.2.3`
 - Contain a list of all the images to push/pull (eg node, database, proxy, etc)
-- Push latest images too whenever we ask to push commit or release tagged images
+- Push latest images too whenever we ask to push commit or semver-tagged images
 - Protect us from overwriting an already pushed image eg can't push images tagged `3dffdc17` more than once.

 ## Setting up CI/CD